andrewarrow/rusty-feedback/README.md

 ```

 tera is the way.
 We use the same template in the backend and frontend. wasm-pack will use tera and render what might be called server-side templates client side.

+[https://tailwindcss.com/](https://tailwindcss.com/) and [https://daisyui.com/](https://daisyui.com/) is how we make everything look polished and professional.